Six Easy Ways to Boost Relaxation and Reduce Stress

 - Chocolate & Cocoa: Who couldn’t use an excuse to eat more chocolate?
 Certain antioxidant elements in chocolate and cocoa, like polyphenols, can provide health benefits and protect your body from oxidative stress.
 Studies have shown that eating dark chocolate every day may lower stress hormones in your body too.1

 - Avocados: Avocados are rich in B vitamins, which support healthy nerve and brain function.
 Vitamin B deficiencies have been linked to higher levels of stress and anxiousness, and supplementing your diet with vitamin B may help reduce occupational stress.2 Avocados also contain potassium and healthy monounsaturated fats.
-Learn more about avocadoes and healthy fats in Be Fat Fluent: Best Fatty Foods for Your Diet.

 - Nuts: Nuts are another great source of B vitamins.
-Also, since stress can make your immune system more vulnerable, the antioxidant, heart-supporting vitamin E and the mineral zinc found in nuts can help give your immune system a much-needed boost, especially during cold winter months.
+Also, since stress can make your immune system more vulnerable, the heart-supporting antioxidant vitamin E and the mineral zinc found in nuts can help give your immune system a much-needed boost, especially during cold winter months.

 - Salmon: Omega-3 fatty acids in salmon can help protect your body from the negative effects of stress hormones and support your heart health.
 Studies suggest that taking omega-3 essential fatty acid supplements can help reduce anxiousness by up to 20%.3